 (ii) gold, silver and platinum bullion.

 Like many gold funds, Midas Fund may invest in domestic or foreign companies that have small, medium or large capitalizations and concentrates its investments by investing at least 25% of its total assets in Natural Resources Companies.
 Because gold funds typically concentrate investments in smaller companies and foreign securities, with mining and exploration risks of precious metals, gold funds are riskier and more speculative than general, diversified funds.
-Unlike some other gold funds, in seeking to enhance returns, Midas Fund may use futures, options and short sales, and may use leverage.
+Unlike some other gold funds, in seeking to enhance returns, Midas Fund may use futures, options, short sales, and leverage.

 To learn more about gold investing and Midas Fund, we invite you to explore our web site or call 1-800-400-MIDAS (6432) to speak to a shareholder services representative.
 Thank you for investing with Midas!